How to Shrink Ovarian Cysts Naturally?

 Many women suffer from ovarian cysts in conjunction with a number of other conditions such as endometriosis and polycystic ovarian syndrome.
+Signs of ovarian cyst include pelvic pain, frequent urination, pain during sex, and different menstrual health issues.
 In addition to being painful, if left untreated these conditions can seriously undermine a woman’s fertility.

 TCM view of ovarian cysts

 Yin Pathology - Accumulation of Phlegm - Blood Stagnation